Outline

 The humid savannah of Saadani National Park can be divided into three easily distinguishable types: tall grass savannas with herbaceous cover growing up to 2m and scattered palms, short grass grazing land mainly situated on former sisal plantations, and black cotton plains, where the clay soil creates particularly harsh conditions.

-Different degrees of tree cover can be distinguished.
-Acacia Zanzibarica, with its long spines, is typical for Saadani, which covers large areas of the Park.
-Buffalo, which weighs up to 850kg, inhabit the tall grass savannas.
-Several herds of hartebeests can be observed grazing in Saadan National Park.
+Different degrees of tree cover can be distinguished, with Acacia Zanzibarica, characterized by its long spines, being typical for Saadani and covering large areas of the Park.
+Buffalo, which can weigh up to 850kg, inhabit the tall grass savannas.
+Several herds of hartebeests can also be observed grazing in Saadani National Park.

-The lion, the largest of the African carnivores, is also found in Saadani, although it is rarely seen.
-You may hear the hyenas at night and encounter genets, porcupines, and give, ts.
-Other species seen within the perimeter park’s perimeterbucks are bush pigs, yellow baboons, vervets, and monkeys.
+The lion, the largest of the African carnivores, is also found in Saadani, though it is rarely seen.
+Visitors may hear hyenas at night and could encounter genets, porcupines, and bush pigs.
+Other species within the park include yellow baboons, vervets, and various types of monkeys, enriching the diverse wildlife experience of Saadani National Park.

 SAVANNAH